ceramicnetwork/docs/docs/run/nodes/nodes.md

 #### Connectivity

-Once you have fully configured your Ceramic node with this guide and have a way to persist its configuration and state, submit a [placeholder] with the public, static IP address for your Ceramic node, and a brief description of your data persistence setup for the Ceramic State Store and IPFS Repo.
+Once you have fully configured your Ceramic node with this guide and have a way to persist its configuration and state, submit a pull request to the [Ceramic peerlist](https://github.com/ceramicnetwork/peerlist) with the public, static IP address for your Ceramic node, and a brief description of your data persistence setup for the Ceramic State Store and IPFS Repo.
 Make sure there are no firewalls blocking your instance and that your port is properly exposed.

-Once your [placeholder] is approved, you should monitor your IPFS node and alert our team on Discord in the case of any planned or unexpected downtime.
+Once your pull request is reviewed, you should monitor your IPFS node and alert our team on Discord in the case of any planned or unexpected downtime.

 ## Observability